liujch1998/rainier/README.md

 If you would like to use our pre-generated data, you can download a copy of our pre-generated knowledge.
-Go to `/data/` and run `gdown 1V6Za8BfEwWa4xRgXcVEFhS8tWepHZPAw` Alternatively, you can download the `knowledge.zip` file from [our Google Drive folder](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing), unzip it and put it under `/data/`
+Go to `/data/` and run `gdown 1V6Za8BfEwWa4xRgXcVEFhS8tWepHZPAw` Alternatively, you can download the `knowledge_gkp.zip` file from [our Google Drive folder](https://drive.google.com/drive/folders/1GsuWpYvb4oAHxapMPizbEuWLZlpHUujG?usp=sharing), unzip it and put it under `/data/`

 Otherwise, you can generate the knowledge yourself by going to the `/rainier/` directory and run
 ```